croethel/IceCreamYell/README.md

 - Can you see any relationships between the various columns?
 - Do test scores and gender indicate anything about what kind of ice cream a person favors?

+*Finally*: What can you do to present / communicate what you discovered about this dataset?

 You might wish to use some functions from https://docs.python.org/3/library/statistics.html